Flat bands and $Z_2$ topological phases in a non-Abelian kagome lattice: Flat bands

 \subsection{Location-tuable flat bands}

-The above derived flat band conditions, $\Xi=0$ and $\Xi=\pm1$, also determine the structure of the three bands given by Eq. (\ref{flatC}), which are presented in Fig.(\ref{fig:fig3}).
-It is evident that the location of the flat band with respect to the two dispersive bands could be tuned from top ($E=+2$) to middle ($E=0$) to bottom ($E=-2$).
+The above derived flat band conditions, $\Xi=0$ and $\Xi=\pm1$, also determine the structure of the three doubly degenerate bands given by Eq. (\ref{flatC}), which are presented in Fig.(\ref{fig:fig3}).
+It is evident that the location of the flat band with respect to the two dispersive bands could be tuned from the top ($E=+2$) to the middle ($E=0$) and further to the bottom ($E=-2$).
 The band structure for $\Xi=1$ is the same as that of the normal kagome lattice ~\cite{Guo09PRB_kagome}.
-In fact, when $\alpha=\beta=\gamma=0$, $\Xi(\alpha,\beta,\gamma)=1$ could be trivially satisfied as in this case $U_1$, $U_2$ and $U_3$ reduce to identity matrix and consequently, the non-Abelian kagome lattice will reduce to two uncoupled copies of the normal kagome lattice.
+In fact, when $\alpha=\beta=\gamma=0$, $\Xi(\alpha,\beta,\gamma)=1$ could be trivially satisfied as in this case $U_1$, $U_2$ and $U_3$ reduce to identity matrices and consequently, the non-Abelian kagome lattice will reduce to two uncoupled copies of the normal kagome lattice.

-It would be interesting to compare the flat bands in the current non-Abelian kagome lattice model and other kagome models subjected to Abelian gauge potential.
-For example, the authors in Ref.~\cite{Green10PRB_Flat} have shown the existence of isolated flat bands and spin-1 conical bands with a flat band located at $E=0$ employing staggered flux phases $\psi_+$ and $\psi_-$ on the up and down triangles of the kagome lattice.
-A recent work ~\cite{kagomeSKY} considering the same flux $\psi$ on the up and down triangles of the kagome lattice has shown that the flat band in the model can also be tuned from top to middle to bottom when changing the flux $\psi$.
-The current results on the conditions for the existence of flat bands and its tunability certainly will enrich the flat band physics in kagome lattice from Abelian to non-Abelian regime.
+It would be interesting to compare the flat bands in the current non-Abelian kagome lattice model and other kagome models subjected to the Abelian gauge potential \cite{Ohgushi_prb00, Green10PRB_Flat, kagomeSKY}.
+For example, the authors of Ref.~\cite{Green10PRB_Flat} have shown the existence of isolated flat bands and spin-1 conical bands with a flat band located at $E=0$ employing staggered flux phases $\psi_+$ and $\psi_-$ on the up and down triangles of the kagome lattice.
+A recent work ~\cite{kagomeSKY} considering the same flux $\psi$ on the up and down triangles of the kagome lattice has shown that the flat band in the model can also be tuned from the top to the middle and further to the bottom when changing the flux $\psi$.
+The present results on the conditions for the existence of flat bands and their tunability certainly will enrich the flat band physics in kagome lattices from the Abelian to the non-Abelian regime.